awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codeartifact-repository.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RepositoryName`  <a name="cfn-codeartifact-repository-repositoryname"></a>
- The name of an upstream repository\.
+ The name of the repository to create\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `2`